vocdoni/storage-proofs-eth-go/README.md

 A storage trie is where all of the contract data lives.
 Each Ethereum account has its own storage trie.
 A 256-bit hash of the storage trie’s root node is stored as the storageRoot value in the global state trie.

 A storage proof is a Merkle Proof on this storage trie.
 For the scope of this proposal, the storage proof demonstrates the balance of a token holder for a specific State Root Hash (Ethereum block).
+This proof can be verified offchain.

 ![storage trie](https://miro.medium.com/max/529/1*f0vOn0lRgrY5NjFlbUMBFg.jpeg)

-[EIP1186](https://github.com/ethereum/EIPs/issues/1186) introduces the web3 call `eth_getProof` which is a convenient method for obtaining the storage proof:
+[EIP1186](https://github.com/ethereum/EIPs/issues/1186) introduces the web3 call `eth_getProof` which is a convenient method for obtaining the storage proof.

 More info regarding storage proofs: